OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Introduction

+To address these issues, we proposed a Relation-aware Two-Hand Tokenization (RAT) method and a 4D Interaction Reasoning (FIR) module to unifiedly process features in spatial context or temporal context.

-Specifically, we first propose a Relation-aware Two-Hand Tokenization (RAT) method to embed positional relation information of each hand into its tokens.
+In Relation-aware Two-Hand Tokenization (RAT), we crop and tokenize the RGB information of each hand individually, while maintaining hand-hand relative position information in tokens.
 Such a tokenization method brings the following benefits threefold. i) RAT is not reliant on the co-occurrence of two hands and can thus handle both single-hand and two-hand inputs in a unified manner. ii) RAT takes the overlapped status of two hands into account and adjusts the tokens accordingly, which allows the network to learn a more concentrated distribution of the hand tokens regardless of the various scales and positions. iii) RAT explicitly encodes the relative positions of two hands into the tokens, facilitating the reconstruction of close and intricate interaction in real-world scenarios.

-After obtaining the image tokens, we further develop a Spatio-temporal Interaction Reasoning (SIR) module to infer hand poses and the relative positions between the two hands.
-Thanks to the proposed tokenization method RAT, SIR can fuse both the spatial and temporal information more effectively as the hand tokens indicate the relative relationship of two hands, thereby enhancing the robustness of hand mesh and temporal movement recovery in the 4D space.
+Upon obtaining the image tokens, we integrate a Context Interaction Reasoning (FIR) module to unifiedly fuse contextual relations within the context channel.
+These contextual relations could be temporal (over time) or spatial (from multiple camera views).
+Thanks to the proposed tokenization method RAT, FIR can fuse both the contextual information more effectively as the hand tokens indicate the relative relationship of two hands, thereby enhancing the robustness of hand mesh and contextual movement recovery.

 In summary, the main contributions of this work can be listed as follows: \begin{itemize} \item We introduce a Relation-aware Two-Hand Tokenization (RAT) in our transformer.
-By embedding positional relation information in the tokenization process, RAT enables a generic and informative process of hand inputs across diverse scenarios, regardless of whether the two hands are interacting or separated. \item We propose a Spatio-temporal Interaction Reasoning (SIR) module to fuse 4D hand features.
-The collaboration of RAT and SIR further enhances the stability of hand mesh and temporal movement recovery in the 4D space. \item Our final solution, 4DHands, achieves robust 4D hand mesh recovery in real-world scenarios, serving as a versatile solution to handle hand inputs in various forms, whether the images contain single or two hands, in single frames or sequences. \end{itemize}
+By embedding positional relation information in the tokenization process, RAT enables a generic and informative process of hand inputs across diverse scenarios, regardless of whether the two hands are interacting or separated. \item We propose a 4D Interaction Reasoning (FIR) module to fuse spatial or temporal hand features.
+The collaboration of RAT and FIR further enhances the stability of hand mesh and temporal movement recovery. \item Our final solution, OmniHands, achieves robust hand motion capture in real-world scenarios, serving as a versatile solution to handle hand inputs in various forms, whether the images contain single or two hands, in single frames or temporal sequences or multi-view sequences. \end{itemize}